dalehassinger/loveit/themes/LoveIt/vcrocs/content/about/index.en.md

 * The **VCF Automation and Operations Specialist Architects** team I was a member of was highly rated and renowned for its innovation and expertise.
 Over the past few years, several members of this team have become role models for me.

 * I have worked with a great group of people at VMware, past and present.
-I would like to thank the following people for all their support in no particular order: Steve Leiberson, Brock Peterson, Cosmin Trif, Christopher Kusek, Marshall Cline, Marjorie Abdelkrime, Ariel Sanchez, Karl Hauck, Daniel Thomas, Marcus Roberts, Ken Jordan, Corey Blaz, Wes Milliron, Iwan 'e1' Rahabok, Franky Barragan and others.
+I would like to thank the following people for all their support in no particular order: Steve Leiberson, Brock Peterson, Franky Barragan, Cosmin Trif, Christopher Kusek, Marshall Cline, Marjorie Abdelkrime, Ariel Sanchez, Karl Hauck, Daniel Thomas, Marcus Roberts, Ken Jordan, Corey Blaz, Wes Milliron, Iwan 'e1' Rahabok, and others.

 * **Special Thanks** to David Kruse for getting me started with VCF Automation <small>(vRA)</small>.